How to Find the Perfect Renters for your Unit

 3. Check references

 Your application needs spaces for references.
 Preferably, a recent landlord and current employer.
-Although there are standard questions we ask, what we really want to know is if the story the prospective tenant told us jives with what the references are saying.
-In addition to the supplied references, you are within your right to check Facebook and other social media.
+Although there are standard questions we ask, what we really want to know is if the story the prospective tenant is telling us jives with what the references are saying.
+In addition to the supplied references, you are within your right to check Facebook and other social media accounts.
 Again, we don’t just use it to assess a prospective renter, we want to see if their profile aligns with what they have told us.
 If someone tells us they don’t party much and all they have on their Facebook page is pictures of them partying, we get suspicious.
 It’s not about whether they party, it’s that they lied about it.

 Denise and Sean

 P.S.
 Check out our About Us Page to discover more on our story and how we can help you!